 - Make sure you have included your identifying information in your file bits.c. - Remove any extraneous print statements. - Use cs105submit to submit bits.c.
-You must run cs105submit on Turing; it is not installed on Wilkes.
-You can also run make submit, also on Turing. - If you discover a mistake, simply submit the file again.
+You can also run make submit. - If you discover a mistake, simply submit the file again.